redkubes/quickstart/minikube/README.md

 Terminal Output

 ```
--- Enter Load Balancer Start IP: 192.168.2.101
+-- Enter Load Balancer Start IP: 192.168.49.101
--- Enter Load Balancer END IP: 192.168.2.151
+-- Enter Load Balancer END IP: 192.168.49.121
 ```

-Enter the Start and End addresses using the above example replacing the IP address which you acquired in Step 3.
-Please note that first 3 segments of the IP range range should fit with the minikube IP while the last segment may be different according your requirements.
+Define the load balancer's ip range using the above example replacing the IP address which is acquired in Step 3.
+_Note_ First 3 segments of the IP should be same as the minikube IP Network address while the last segment may be customized.

 </details>